 It seems that there is a balance to be maintained with power cables, and this balance functions much like the “tilt” knob on old Quad equipment: one knob for both treble and bass.
 Turning it toward one end increases the highs while toning down the bass and vice versa.
 In matters audio in general it is often a similar case, improving one aspect of sound while degrading another.

 Technically speaking, the sound gets better by skipping the extensionblock.
 But in my system (Martin Logans) it is emotionally less appealing.
-I guess that sometimes the degradation and colouring going from contact to contact, passing different cables and metals, can be desirable in a system.
+I guess that sometimes the degradation and coloring going from contact to contact, passing different cables and metals, can be desirable in a system.
 In the end, I reverted to using the wall outlet.
 While less dynamically impressive, the resulting sound this way is also a lot more fluid and relaxed, and in my setup, emotionally more engaging.

 Going direct with powercables is pretty similar to going direct to a power amp and bypassing the preamp with a Wadia CD player: technically superior and making a big difference indeed, but you may also lose something along the way.
 Don’t assume that less is always more!